This giant business-focused hotel has its own convention center, but also big rooms and loads of amenities that cater to families.

 Like those other three mega-resorts, the Caribe Royale has its own convention center on the property (in this case a sprawling 150,000-square-foot convention center), so many guests are there for business.
 Still, leisure travelers have plenty to do at the resort.
 A massive pool with a waterfall and waterslide, a two-story fitness center with great equipment, a spa, four on-site restaurants, and tennis and basketball courts round out the offerings.
 The hotel's rooms are all large suites with separate living areas and pullout couches, providing plenty of space for families.
-Free shuttle service to Disney World two miles down the road and various shopping centers doesn't hurt either.
+Shuttle service to Disney World two miles down the road and various shopping centers (for a fee) doesn't hurt either.

 For family travelers who want to avoid the crowded bustle of similarly priced Disney theme hotels like Port Orleans French Quarter or Wilderness Lodge, the Caribe Royale delivers better on-site amenities and a slightly calmer atmosphere, plus comparable access to the theme parks.
 There are some caveats, though.
 The service is average, and slightly bureaucratic.
 Lines can form at the front desk during check-in and checkout, and there aren't many bellmen or valets on hand at the entrance.
 With the exception of the award-winning but expensive Venetian Room, the on-site restaurants serve relatively bland food.
 The Tropicale's breakfast buffet has limited variety, and the 24-hour Cafe Largo serves basic, cafeteria-style meals and snacks.